michiganaerospace/mathtools/README.md

 >
 > OUTPUTS
 > - **```d2B — array_like```**: An ```nb_samples x nb_bases``` array.
 The
->   columns of the array are the second derivative of the Legendre polynomial
+>   columns of the array are the second derivativeis of the Legendre polynomial
 >   basis vectors.